 Putting Victims' First was released in August 2014 and detailed her aims and objectives for commissioning victims’ services for the people of Merseyside during 2014/15 and explained the preparations being undertaken for 2015/16.

 Prior to the launch of the Victim Care Merseyside service, and after receiving the initial funding released to PCCs by the MoJ, the Commissioner launched a fund to support the development of victims' services and deliver restorative justice schemes across Merseyside.

 The fund provided an extra £175,000 of funding to help victims cope and recover and £100,000 to expand and improve restorative justice initiatives in the region.

-The fund was designed specifically to improve and expand services for 2014/15 with a view to the shift in commissioning responsibilities and the services Jane and Ann were considering funding for 2015/16.
+It was designed specifically to improve and expand services for 2014/15 with a view to the shift in commissioning responsibilities going forward 2015/16.

 Find out more about this fund and the successful organisations here.

 Restorative Justice & Anti-Social Behaviour Reforms

 Jane is not just responsible for victim support services, in October 2014 she was also given responsibility for increasing the use of restorative justice in the region and the introduction of new anti-social behaviour powers that came into force on October 20th, 2014.

 Restorative justice brings together people harmed by crime or conflict with those responsible for the harm, to find a positive way forward.